What is the Average Commercial Painting Cost Per Square Foot?

 Finally, there is the labor cost.
 Most commercial painting companies charge by the hour so you’ll have to estimate how many hours it will take to complete the job.
 Don’t forget about prep which includes power washing exteriors, patching, sanding, caulking, and protecting areas not designated for painting.

-Hourly labor costs for a commercial painter can range from $50 to $80 per hour, and a lead foreman on the project will make $80+.
+Hourly labor costs for a commercial painter can range from $50 to $80 per hour, and a foreman level painter can cost up to $80 per hour, depending on the skill set needed, and the particular State.
 The average painter can paint about 150 square feet per hour.

 Our 2,000 square foot project mentioned earlier will take around 13 hours for one painter to compete (2,000 divided by 150 equals 13.33).
 If the average is $65 per hour, it will cost about $845 for labor.